ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-code-workflows.md

 ### Strengthen scientific integrity and utility

 * **Transparency and Reproducibility** – Clear documentation and the ability to replicate analyses build trust in scientific results, and are essential for verifying and understanding research findings.
-* **Reusability and Preservation** – Sharing enables workflows to be applied to new datasets or challenges, maximising the utility and lifespan of research tools and preventing the loss of valuable methodologies.
+* **Reusability and Preservation** – Sharing workflows allows them to be applied to new datasets or challenges, maximising the utility and lifespan of research tools, and preventing the loss of valuable methodologies.

 ### Enhance research efficiency and compliance